📞 07941 848326 ✉️ karen@roem.co.uk

-Since 2003, I've been sharing monthly tips to help you get more out of Word, Excel, PowerPoint, and Outlook.
-(They used to be weekly, but let's be honest, life's too short. ;) So here it is... the October 2025 tip.
+Each month, I share a tip to help you get more out of Word, Excel, PowerPoint and Outlook.
+(They used to be weekly, but let's be honest, life's too short!)
+Here's your tip for November 2025...
+Find what you're looking for!

 Related tips